Yuki Otoko Honjozo "Yeti"

 Aoki Shuzo, makers of Kakurei, designed "Yuki Otoko" to be their super-dry brand of sake.
 For a while, it was so popular in Japan that the annual production sold out too quickly to export!
 They’ve since scaled up, so it comes to the US in limited amounts.

-This is the lighter cousin of the junmai-- both in terms of $$ ($5 cheaper!
-Not bad), and style.
-If Junmai is the one submerging each giant yeti-foot into the snow, Honjozo is the one dancing on the snow so lightly that it doesn't fall through.
+Yuki Otoko Honjozo is the lighter cousin of Y.O. junma: iboth in terms of $$ ($5 less!), and style.
+If Junmai is the one submerging its giant yeti-feet into the crunching snow, Honjozo is the one dancing on the snow so lightly that it doesn't fall through.

 The palate is super fresh and clean, with a crisp edge like sparkling mineral water.